Image of 4

 Imagine if you had your own tiny quadrotor unmanned aerial vehicle (UAV) that you could control with your voice, that would automatically follow you while avoiding obstacles, and that could shoot and stream video of you using an onboard camera.
 Now imagine that you paid less than 50 bucks for it.
 Well, if the hype is to be believed, that’s just what tech firm Always Innovating is promising with its MeCam.

-« Back to A US$49 personal autonomous micro UAV?
+Read the full article: A US$49 personal autonomous micro UAV?

 Other Images from this Gallery